mateeeeeee/lucc/README.md

   * -S, --noassembly: no assembling is preformed, only .asm files are produced
   * -E, --only-pp: Only preprocessor is run
   * -d: Directory where the source files are located
-  * -o: The name of the executable
+  * -o: The name of the output file
+  * -dll: builds a dll
+  *	-lib: builds a lib
   * -ast-dump: Dump AST to console
   * -test: used for running g-tests
   * -i: input test code (used for g-tests)